Shell names former BHP boss Mackenzie as chairman

-LONDON (Reuters) - Royal Dutch Shell on Thursday announced former BHP CEO Andrew Mackenzie as its next chairman who will help lead the energy company through a major shift away from oil and gas to low-carbon energy.
+LONDON (Reuters) - Royal Dutch Shell on Thursday announced Andrew Mackenzie, a former BHP CEO and BP veteran, as its next chairman who will help lead the energy company through a major shift away from oil and gas to low-carbon energy.

 Mackenzie will succeed Charles Holliday who will step down on May 18 after serving six years in the role.